auladhimel/droneZilla-drone-buying-server-side/README.md

 ## Project Details
-- "DroneZilla" is a online Drone shopping web application.
+- "DroneZilla" is a online Drone shopping website.
 By using this anyone can buy their desire drone and can create videos or else.
 - User can see details of drone products of different model.
 - User can make purchase for particular Drone.
 - Admin can add a new Drone and can manage them.